IHE/RAD.IRA/input/pagecontent/rad-x2.md

 **Figure 2:3.X2.4-1: Interaction Diagram**

 #### 2:3.X2.4.1 Subscription Request Message
-The Sender sends a websocket connection request to the Manager.
-The Sender shall support sending such messages to more than one Manager.
+The Subscriber sends a websocket connection request to the Manager.
+The Subscriber shall support sending such messages to more than one Manager.

-The Manager shall support handling such messages from more than one Sender.
+The Manager shall support handling such messages from more than one Subscriber.

 ##### 2:3.X2.4.1.1 Trigger Events

-The Sender receives a successful Subscribe Reporting Session [RAD-X1] response.
+The Subscriber receives a successful Subscribe Reporting Session [RAD-X1] response.

 ##### 2:3.X2.4.1.2 Message Semantics

 This message is a websocket connection request.
-The Sender is the Client.
+The Subscriber is the Client.
 The Manager is the Server.

-The Sender shall send a websocket request to the `hub.channel.endpoint` websocket WSS URL received from the successful Subscribe Reporting Session [RAD-X1] response.
+The Subscriber shall send a websocket request to the `hub.channel.endpoint` websocket WSS URL received from the successful Subscribe Reporting Session [RAD-X1] response.

 ##### 2:3.X2.4.1.3 Expected Actions